-Pennsylvania may not border the Atlantic Ocean or one of our nation's Great Lakes, but there are hundreds of miles of beautiful waterways throughout the commonwealth for us all to enjoy.
-However, there are rules which must be adhered to.
+Pennsylvania may not border the Atlantic Ocean, but there are hundreds of miles of beautiful waterways across the commonwealth for us all to enjoy.
+However, as we do, we must remember that there are rules which must be adhered to.
 When navigating through the waters of Pennsylvania, you must behave responsibly, as is required on our roadways.
-While drinking is permissible on boats, operating the vehicle while under the influence is equally as unacceptable as is driving under the influence.
+While drinking is permissible on boats, operating the vehicle while under the influence is just as unacceptable as Driving Under the Influence.

-Boating under the influence (BUI) is a crime.
-If you have been charged with BUI, you should contact a criminal defense attorney.
-The Law Offices of Greg Prosmushkin, P.C. can defend you against either a BUI or refusal and in the process help to mitigate the significant fines and penalties.
+Boating Under the Influence (BUI) is a crime.
+If you have been charged with BUI, you should contact a criminal defense lawyer.
+The Law Offices of Greg Prosmushkin, P.C. can defend you against either a BUI or refusal, and, in the process, help to mitigate the significant fines and penalties.

 BUI Is Similar to DUI

-On a boat is not permissible in Pennsylvania State Parks or on certain waterways, but for the most part drinking on the water is allowed.
-While this is the polar opposite of the rule on land, where drinking in a car or other motor vehicle is absolutely not permitted, it remains a constant that you may not operate a vehicle under the influence on land or sea when under the influence of alcohol.
-If an officer has reasonable suspicion that you are under the influence, you may be arrested for a BUI - just as would be the case with a DUI.
+Although it is not permissible in Pennsylvania State Parks or on certain waterways, for the most part drinking on the water is allowed.
+This is contrary to the rule on land, where drinking in a car or other motor vehicle is absolutely not permitted.
+However, it remains a constant in either case that you may not operate a vehicle, on land or sea, when under the influence of alcohol.
+If an officer has reasonable suspicion that you are under the influence, you may be arrested for a BUI – just as would be the case with a DUI.